Jerome H. Holland: Hampton Institute presidency

-Dr. Holland succeeded Alonzo G. Moron as the ninth president of Hampton Institute, in a tenure that lasted from 1960 to 1970.
+Holland succeeded Alonzo G. Morón as the ninth president of the Hampton Institute (now called Hampton University) in a tenure that lasted from 1960 to 1970.

-During his 10-year presidency, Hampton Institute experience a new period of growth.
-That included the construction of 12 new buildings at the cost of approximately $19 million.
+During his ten-year presidency, Hampton experienced a new period of growth that included the construction of 12 new buildings at the cost of approximately $19 million.
 Alumni contributions increased by 643 percent; the annual budget of the school increased by 300 percent; the faculty increased in number by 66 percent and the average faculty salary doubled.